sourabhteke1989/JavaTutorials/SpringBootTutorials/SpringSecurity/spring-security-jwt-tutorial/README.md

 2. Configure the application properties as needed.
 3. Run the application.
 4. Use the `/login` endpoint to authenticate and receive a JWT token.
 5. Use the `/admin/register-user` endpoint to register new users.
+(Only user's having "ADMIN" role will be able to access this end point)
 6. Use the `/hello` endpoint to check if the JWT token generated is authenticated.

 ## Example